FFL Current & Past Fellows

 Dr. Tyler Holland-Ashford received his Ph.D. from The Ohio State University in 2021.
 He studies X-ray observations of supernova remnants, using spatially resolved imaging and spectral analysis to investigate these extremely energetic objects.
 His goal is to use supernova remnant observables -- e.g., ejecta masses and distributions, energetics, compact object properties -- to learn more about the processes that occur during supernova explosions and the links between supernova progenitor scenarios and explosion types.

 Dr. Richard Anantua arrived following his postdoctoral appointment at the Theoretical Astrophysics Center at UC Berkeley, where he collaborated with Prof. Eliot Quataert.
 Prior to this, Richard earned his doctoral (2016) and master’s degrees (2013) in physics from Stanford University under Prof. Roger Blandford; his master’s in education policy and management (2014) from Harvard University; and his bachelor’s (2010) in (physics and philosophy) and (economics and mathematics) from Yale University.
 His research seeks to model near-horizon emission from supermassive black holes in AGN using the methodology of “observing” simulations of jet (or outflow)/accretion disk/black hole (JAB) systems.
-In January 2022 he will be an Assistant Professor in the Department of Physics and Astronomy at the University of Texas at San Antonio.
+He is now an Assistant Professor in the Department of Physics and Astronomy at the University of Texas at San Antonio.